POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

   - a final profile of star 2

 - which histories/profile fields are included in the last run
-- which initial and final value are stored in the grid
+- which initial and final values are stored in the grid
 - information about the grid configuration
 - a shorthand list of the MESA directories (the locations of the data the runs where extracted from)